 The internal RC oscillator is one of the high frequency oscillator choices, which is selected via a software control bit, FHS.
 It is a fully integrated system oscillator requiring no external components.
-The internal RC oscillator has three fixed frequencies of 8MHz, 12MHz and 16MHz, which are selected by the HIRC1~HIRC0 bits in the HIRCC register.
-These bits must also be setup to match the selected configuration option frequency to ensure that the HIRC frequency accuracy specified in the A.C.
-Characteristics is achieved.
+The internal RC oscillator has three fixed frequencies of 8MHz, 12MHz and 16MHz, which is selected using a configuration option.
+The HIRC1~HIRC0 bits in the HIRCC register must also be setup to match the selected configuration option frequency.
+Setting up these bits is necessary to ensure that the HIRC frequency accuracy specified in the A.C.
+Characterisites is achieved.
 Device trimming during the manufacturing process and the inclusion of internal frequency compensation circuits are used to ensure that the influence of the power supply voltage, temperature and process variations on the oscillation frequency are minimised.
 Note that if this internal system clock is selected, as it requires no external pins for its operation, I/O pins are free for use as normal I/O pins or other pin-shared functional pins.